Rich and sweet – as a dessert should be. A great looking pud’ that can be made several days in advance, saving you time and effort.

 Juice of half a lemon.

 Plan ahead when making this dessert as the ice cream will need twelve hours in a freezer before it’s… well, ice cream.
 The great thing about this ice cream is that you don’t need an ice cream maker.
 Just follow the method and pop it in the freezer.
-In the words of Gordon Ramsey, “ice ∗∗∗∗ cream ∗∗∗∗ done.”
+In the words of Gordon Ramsey, “Ice cream, done.”
+Best not mention some of his other colloquialisms.

-The chocolate sponge, brandy snaps and honeycomb can all be made several days in advance – store in air tight containers.
-“Put your feet up and have a coffee,” what’s wrong with that Gordon?
+The chocolate sponge, brandy snaps and honeycomb can all be made several days in advance.
+Store in air tight containers, put your feet up and have a coffee.

 The Raspberries with lemon icing, just make on the day you plan to serve.